tilezen/vector-datasource/docs/layers.md

 Individual Mapzen vector tile layers can include mixed geometry types.
 This is common in the `landuse`, `water`, and `buildings` layers.

-A tile geometry can be one of 3 types:
+A tile geometry can be one of three types:

 * Point, MultiPoint
 * LineString, MultiLineString